AikidoGuy/twoutline/README.md

 twoutline
 =========

-Task Warrior to Outline python utility.
+Taskwarrior to Outline python utility.

 This is being made available sooner that I was planning because I received an email request for another one of my utilities, tw2latex.
 Please be aware that both utilities are a work in progress.